ProseMirror/website/markdown/guide/intro.md

 react to them.

-The core library is not an easy drop-in component—we are prioritizing modularity and customizeability over simplicity, with the hope that, in the future, people will distribute drop-in editors based on ProseMirror.
+The core library is not an easy drop-in component—we are prioritizing modularity and customizability over simplicity, with the hope that, in the future, people will distribute drop-in editors based on ProseMirror.
 As such, this is more of a Lego set than a Matchbox car.